Codecademy/docs/content/postgresql/concepts/positional-parameters/positional-parameters.md

 Here's an example of using positional parameters in PostgreSQL:

-Suppose we have a table called employees with columns id, name, and age.
-We want to retrieve employees whose age is greater than a specified value, and we want to make this value dynamic using positional parameters.
+Consider a table called `employees` with columns `id`, `name`, and `age`.
+To retrieve employees whose age is greater than a specified value using positional parameters, the following SQL statements can be used:

 First, create a simple table: